Skip to content

 Employees who identify with the above groups are strongly encouraged to apply for the Doctoral Support Program.

-All continuing, contingent, and fixed-term Employees in academic positions within the University (excluding casual appointments), are eligible to apply for the Program when they have completed a minimum of 12 months service at the University in a full-time or fractional academic appointment.
+All continuing, contingent-funded, and fixed-term Employees in academic positions within the University (excluding casual appointments), are eligible to apply for the Program when they have completed a minimum of 12 months service at the University in a full-time or part-time academic appointment.

 Applications will be assessed against the following criteria, where applicable to the category of application: